yurifranconeri/algorithms-data-structures/README.md

 - Interpolation Search
 - Exponential Search

+### Sorting

+- Selection Sort
+- Bubble Sort

 I'll try to improve or break the codes as much as possible :)

-> The man who codes the program should create the tests!
+> The man who codes the code should create the tests!